 4) Wired Motor + Smarthomes system

 This system is similar to the above.
 Again we are assuming that a smart home, AV system or Building Management System is already in place to act as the control hub.
 This time the motors are wired to and controlled by relays.
+An example of a relay operated blind is our 230v Relay Operated Roller Blinds, althtough most other blind types can be controlled in this way.

 For the first of these two options, we can offer a full solution, however for the last two we can only supply the blinds but can often recommend an installer for the Smart Homes or AV system.